I'm Always Here

+An instrumental version was used as the ending theme of seasons 6 to 9 and a different instrumental version was used as the theme for season 10 (the first season of Baywatch: Hawaii).

 Music video

 The music video for "I'm Always Here" features Jimi Jamison performing throughout the bay, mixed with scenes from the TV series.

 Other versions

 Other versions of "I'm Always Here" include: